emtee40/ssh-keystore/README.md

-# coltondrg?'s ssh keystore
+# coltondrg? ssh keystore

 This is a place where I store the id_rsa.pub files for all of my computers.
 An `authorized_keys` file can easily be generated and installed via the `./install` script.

-The canonical version of this repo is at [drg git](https://git.drg.li/ColtonDRG/ssh-keystore), however, a mirror is available at [GitHub](https://github.com/ColtonDRG/ssh-keystore) for convenience.

-An http-accessible copy of these, including a pre-generated `authorized_keys` file is available at https://security.coltondrg.com/ssh/
+The master copy of this repo is stored safely in [drg git](https://git.drg.li/coltondrg/ssh-keystore/) but mirrors are available at [GitGud](https://gitgud.io/coltondrg/ssh-keystore/) and [GitHub](https://github.com/coltondrg/ssh-keystore).
+There is also an http-only mirror of the repo, along with a pre-generated `authorized_keys` file at [security.coltondrg.com](https://security.coltondrg.com/ssh/).

 ## Quick installation